 On 18 August 1941 Japanese Foreign Minister Toyoda proposed to

-about the proposal, the likelihood that any real concessions by Konoe
+the likelihood that any real concessions by Konoe would cause the

-would cause the collapse of his Cabinet, and the inability of Roosevelt
+collapse of his Cabinet, and the inability of Roosevelt to make

-to make binding commitments without the advice and consent of the
+binding commitments without the advice and consent of the Senate,

-Senate, made the proposal unworkable, and it was quietly dropped.
-It
+made the proposal unworkable, and it was quietly dropped.
+It could

-could not have helped things that an attempt was made on Konoe's life
+not have helped things that an attempt was made on Konoe's life by

 By 4 September 1941 the Japanese position had hardened into a demand that the United States and Britain give Japan a free hand to settle the China Incident, in return for which Japan promised not to use French Indochina as a base for operations against the Western powers and to withdraw troops from China and French Indochina once the China Incident was settled to her satisfaction.
 These terms could not be reconciled with the American position, which had hardened into a demand Japan pull out of China immediately and completely.